evanx/redishub/README.md

 #### But isn't Redis just for caching?

 Certainly Redis is the leading caching server.
 But actually Redis is an in-memory "data structure server."
 As such, it has many use cases, including fast shareable data storage, analytics, geo-spatial processing, synchronisation, queuing and messaging.

+#### What about ACID?

+Atomicity, consistency, isolation and durability guarantees are those offered by Redis.
+This is a trade-off sacrificing absolute durability in favour of performance, e.g. potentially loosing a second's worth of transactions in the rare event of a server crash, versus the heavy performance cost of a disk sync on every transaction.

+We wish to support maximally durable transactions since this is an important use case e.g. to record financial transactions using PostgreSQL.
+However, I wish firstly to address web content, messaging and analytics use cases, optionally trading off performance for database size using ssdb.io, or performance for durability using PostgreSQL.

+Incidently, as an former PostgreSQL DBA for a SaaS application, I'm not convinced that absolute durability is as important as performance.
+One is always vulnerable to minor "disasters," the most common of which are application and configuration errors.
+Often application load necessitates tweaking RAID settings to boost performance at the cost of durability.

 #### Why use a hosted Redis service rather than one's own?